Vectorworks/developer-worksheets/README.md

 Click on the appropirate version and distribution to see the worksheet functions list for it.

-Klicken Sie auf die entsprechende Version und Distribution, um die Liste der Tabellefunktionen dafür zu sehen.
+Klicken Sie auf die entsprechende Version und Distribution, um die Liste der Tabellenfunktionen dafür zu sehen.

 |  | International | Deutsch
 | --- | --- | ---